codingMustache/codingMustache/README.md

 ## Joke of the Day

-We all know where the Big Apple is but does anyone know where the Minneapolis?
+How do you get two whales in a car?
+Start in England and drive West.

 ## Daily Trivia

-Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
+Which of these is not a layer in the OSI model for data communications?
- 1. 44.1 kHz
+ 1. Physical Layer
- 2. 20.5 kHz
+ 2. Connection Layer
- 3. 1.5 MHz
+ 3. Application Layer
- 4. 32.0 kHz
+ 4. Transport Layer

 <details>
   <summary>Answer</summary>
-  44.1 kHz
+  Connection Layer
 </details>